-Is it time to change out the old water heater?
-Maybe you’re considering a State Water Heater?
-State Water Heaters have a long history of great products that are energy-efficient and long-lasting.
+If it’s time to replace your old water heater, you might be considering a unit from State Water Heaters.
+State has a long history of producing water heater products that are energy-efficient and long-lasting.

 - Recovery time of 41 GPH